“Rome is the city of echoes, the city of illusions, and the city of yearning.”- Giotto di Bondone, Renaissance painter

 Rome was our last stop in a whirlwind vacation consisting of a Mediterranean cruise and a tour of Italy's major cities.

 It left me with mixed feelings.
 On the one hand, it was fascinating.
 A city with many layers, Medieval, Renaissance, Imperial and Republic.
-History oozes out of every cobblestone.
-There are historical sites around every corner and you find yourself wondering - am I supposed to recognise each one?
+There are historical sites around every corner and you wonder what scenes they've witnessed over the centuries.
 We downloaded Rick Steve's audio guides and explored the attractions under his guidance.
 We also did the "free" (no charge but tip expected) walking tours in Rome but were not as impressed as we were with them in Venice.
 Nevertheless, if you're heading to The Eternal City and are wondering how to plan your time, here's the perfect 3-day Rome itinerary .

 Nevertheless, Rome is a photographer's dream, with so much to see and capture.